Mudrock: Shale

 Shale is a fine grained, hard, laminated mudrock, consisting of clay minerals, and quartz and feldspar silt.
 Shale is lithified and cleavable.
 It must have at least 50-percent of its particles measure less than 0.062 mm.
 This term is confined to argillaceous, or clay-bearing, rock.

 There are many varieties of shale, including calcareous and organic-rich; however, black shale, or organic-rich shale, deserves further evaluation.
 In order for a shale to be a black shale, it must contain more than one percent organic carbon.
 A good source rock for hydrocarbons can contain up to twenty percent organic carbon.
 Generally, black shale receives its influx of carbon from algae, which decays and forms an ooze known as sapropel.
 When this ooze is cooked at desired pressure, three to six kilometers (1.8 - 3.7 miles) depth, and temperature, 90–120 C, it will form kerogen.
-Kerogen can be heated, and yield up to 10–150 USgal of natural oil & gas product per ton of rock.
+Kerogen can be heated, and yield up to 10–150 USgal of natural oil and gas product per ton of rock.